renanr0cha/100-days-of-code/log.md

 **Today's Progress**: Finished the beta version of GitHub-Favorites, with API fetch from Github and save/delete error treatment in place.

 **Thoughts:** A lot of things that I don´t fully understand yet, but that makes sense in the scale of the project.

+### Day 27: May 21, 2022

+**Today's Progress**: Got back to the Pomo Focus Timer, to use input range as volume slider and do a dark and clear theme with a swith to change between them.

+**Thoughts:** Had to redo a lot of the logic behind the buttons and elements, but the timer portion stayed the same, and modularize the different portions of the project made a lot easier to change something without affecting the whole project.